 Wear Comfortable Shoes

-Rome is a walking city; bring comfortable shoes.
-FYI: You will want closed-toe shoes for visiting the Forum, where the dirt paths are littered with stones and blocks.
+Rome is a walking city, so be sure to bring comfortable shoes.
+FYI: You'll want closed-toe shoes for visiting the Forum, where the dirt paths are littered with stones and blocks.
 I couldn't have made it without supportive shoes!
-Kudos to my pair of Softspots which got me through some tough terrain in style and comfort.
-Pictured below are my Baretraps Jordy sandals, which apparently are no longer on the market 🙁
+Kudos to my pair of Softspots for getting me through some tough terrain in style and comfort.

 Traveling in Europe during peak season can be stressful.
 Crowds can be intense and lines are long.
 Prime travel season in Rome is typically June through August, so be prepared for the crowds if you visit during these months.
 Try visiting Rome during shoulder season (April-May or September-October) or off-season (November-December).
 Local traditions can also impact your travel plans.
 For example, most Romans vacation in mid-August, which means that many shop and restaurant owners close and leave town on holiday.
 Being aware of seasonal events and rituals can also enrich your experience, especially in a historic place like Rome.

 Rent an Apartment